particle-iot/docs/src/content/reference/datasheets/accessories/edge-ml-kit.md

 LEDs require a current limiting resistor.
 Typically you will use 1K&ohm; (Brown - Black - Red - Gold) so the LED will not be overly bright.

 You can use  330 &ohm; (Orange - Orange - Brown - Gold) if you need maximum brightness.
-This will require changing the [pin drive strength](/reference/device-os/api/input-output/pinsetdrivestrength/) on nRF52840 devices (Boron, B Series SoM, Tracker, E404X, Argon) in software.
+This will require changing the [pin drive strength](/reference/device-os/api/input-output/pinsetdrivestrength/) on nRF52840 devices (Boron, B-Series SoM, Tracker, E404X, Argon) in software.

 - The longer lead is the positive connection or anode
 - The shorter lead in the negative connection or cathode.
 The case may also have a flattened spot on the cathode side.